![]() |

 }

-Note: The events are defined for wxWidgets on MS Windows wheter they remain the same across all wxWidgets suported platforms is currently unknown.
+Note: The event order is defined and was verified for wxWidgets (2.8.x) on MS Windows whether they remain the same across all wxWidgets suported platforms remains a mystery we have not yet had cause to solve.

 // control/window within Frame